 Where Can I Sell My 1943 Steel Penny?

-Alternatively, if you possess one of the rare, valuable, or error coins from 1943, you can opt to have it checked, graded, and certified by PCGS to earn the top dollar you deserve.
-Before buying or selling your valuable coins conduct thorough research to establish your coins’ market worth.
+Alternatively, suppose you are 100% certain you possess one of the rare, valuable, or error coins from 1943.
+In that case, you must authenticate and grade it by PCGS, NGC, or ANACS to earn the top dollar you deserve.
+Before buying or selling your valuable coins, you should conduct thorough research to establish your coins’ market worth.

 Related: 2021 Quarter Errors – An Illustrated Guide